elleem/reading-notes/102/programming.md

     - ex of a binary: operand1 operator operand2
     - ex of a unary: operator operand or operand operator

-    > An assignment operator assigns a value to its left operand based on the value of its right operand.
-The simple assignment operator is equal (=), which assigns the value of its right operand to its left operand.
-That is, x = f() is an assignment expression that assigns the value of f() to x.
+    - An assignment operator equal (=), which assigns the value of its right operand to its left operand.
+    - once the value is assigned you can do simple math like + - * ** (exponentiation) / % (division remainder) ++ (increment) -- (decrement)
+    - first enter the math symbol, then = to assign values to JS variables
+    - "=" will also concatenate strings with text or numbers

     > Assigning to properties
     If a variable refers to an object, then the left-hand side of an assignment expression may make assignments to properties of that variable.